Lusa311/data_wrangling_i/tidy_data.md

   janitor::clean_names()
 ```

-wide format to long format.. originally it is the id with different
+wide format to LONG format.. originally it is the id with different
 weights(readable version), but we want to change it to different weight
 as the rows(one id might appear many times) (tidy version)- which is
 easier to analyze